Rogue Warrior (video game): Gameplay

 Rogue Warrior is primarily a first-person shooter with tactical elements.
-The player assumes control of U.S. Navy SEAL Richard "Demo Dick" Marcinko, also known as "Rogue Warrior".
+The player assumes control of Richard "Demo Dick" Marcinko, also known as "Rogue Warrior".
 The primary goal for Marcinko begins as an infiltration mission to disrupt hostile missiles and evolves to prevent other potentially dangerous situations.
-To achieve this goal, Marcinko may use a wide array of weapons and explosives.
-Such weapons include AK-74s, grenades, and combat knives.
-In addition to weapons, Marcinko may also utilize explosives barrels and gas tanks to eliminate enemies.
+The player starts each level armed with a Beretta 92FS (which has a silencer and an infinite number of clips), a Heckler & Koch MP5A2 (which has neither), and five M26 grenades (out of a total of six the player can carry at once).
+The player can also carry a third weapon found in a level and swap out the MP5A2 for another gun the player finds (the 92FS can't be discarded).
+The player has the option to shoot fuse boxes inside buildings to kill the lights and confuse enemies, making it easier to sneak up on them, and can equip night vision goggles for dark areas.
+Also, explosive barrels and fuel tanks can be shot to kill enemies.

 The focus of the gameplay is Marcinko's over-the-top methods and signature execution moves used in war situations.
-When the player is in close proximity to an enemy, they may press one of several buttons to trigger an instant kill via finishing moves, referred to as kill moves in the game.
+When the player is close to an enemy, they may press one of several buttons to trigger an instant kill via finishing moves, referred to as "Kill Moves" in the game.
 There are more than twenty-five finishing moves available to players.
-Such moves include throwing an enemy over a rail, slashing their throat, or stabbing them in the head.
+Such moves include throwing an enemy over a rail, slashing their throat, or shooting them in the head with their own weapons.
 Upon initiating a finishing move, the in-game camera shifts to a third-person cinematic angle to show the finishing animation.
 A cover system akin to Tom Clancy's Rainbow Six: Vegas is incorporated.
 This allows the player to blind-fire and pop in and out of cover, but some positions of cover may be destroyed.
 There is also a "robust" checkpoint system that tracks player progress.